 How can I help my child make their option choices in Year 9 (some schools make option choices in Y8)

-Choices students will make in Y9 (some schools they make these choices in Y8) include which GCSEs or vocational subjects your child will do and also, in some areas - where your child will study - as there are now some University Technical Colleges, Free and Studio Schools that recruit students at 14.
+Choices students will make in Y9 (some schools they make these choices in Y8) include which GCSEs or vocational subjects your child will do and also, in some areas - where your child will study - as there are University Technical Colleges, Free and Studio Schools that recruit students at 14.

 If you are helping your child to choose their options then bear in mind that most students will do 8 – 10 GCSEs, this means they will have a broad education in a range of subjects and be well prepared to make a range of choices at 16.
 This also means that choosing or not choosing a particular subject will not make too much difference to future career or learning choices.